dat-ecosystem-archive/book/src/ch01-03-merkle-tree.md

 - Node 5 contains the hash of hashes from nodes 4 and 6.
 - Node 3 contains the hash of hashes from nodes 1 and 5.

-## Merkle Trees In Hypercore
+## Hypercore Files
 A Hypercore's internal structure typically typically of these files:

-- __data file:__ a file containing the data added to the Hypercore.
+- __data:__ a file containing the data added to the Hypercore.
-- __tree file:__ a file containing the Merkle tree of hashes derived from the data.
+- __tree:__ a file containing the Merkle tree of hashes derived from the data.
-- __signature file:__ a file containing the cryptographic signatures of the hashes in the tree file.
+- __signatures:__ a file containing the cryptographic signatures of the hashes in the tree file.
-- __bitfield file:__ a file to keep track of which data we have locally, and which data is part of the network.
+- __bitfield:__ a file to keep track of which data we have locally, and which data is part of the network.
 - __public key:__ a file containing the public key.
 This is used for verifying content.
 - __secret key:__ a file containing the signing key.
 This is used for adding new content, and is only available on Hypercores you've created.

-> We're referring to the file containing the Merkle tree as the "tree file"
-> to keep the terminology in this guide consistent with the Dat protocol
+> The names we're using to refer to files here is also the way they're referred
-> specifications and implementations.
+> to in Hypercore's specs and implementations.
+When inspecting a `.dat`
+> directory you'll see see these terms used as suffixes.
+For example
+> as `content.tree`, or `metadata.signatures`.

 The tree file is responsible of verifying the integrity of the data that's being appended to the feed.